 - Oversized radiators to enable easy conversion to a future heat source.

-We will also shortly be publishing a new Hastoe Design Code to support our partners involved in developing a new site, including consultants, architects and contractors, to understand and meet our New-Build Standard.
+We will also shortly be publishing a new Hastoe Design Guidance to support our partners involved in developing a new site, including consultants, architects and contractors, to understand and meet our New-Build Standard.